How to Get FHA Approval on a Condo

 Requirements for FHA condo approval

 Not every condominium development is FHA-approved.
 Some condo complexes do not apply for FHA approval.
-If your condominium complex is not already FHA-approved, the following is a summary of the major conditions it must achieve to become FHA-approved:
+If your condominium complex is not already FHA-approved, the following is a summary of the significant conditions it must meet to become FHA-approved:

-To be approved by the FHA, a condominium complex must adhere to the following FHA requirements:
+A condominium complex must adhere to the following FHA requirements to receive approval from the FHA:

-- At least 85% of the condominium units must be current on their condominium dues.
+- At least 85% of the condominium units must be current on their dues.

-- No more than 35% of the site can be used for commercial
+- No more than 35% of the site can be commercialized.

-Condominium developments that are still in the construction phase will be ineligible. - Every three years, the condominium project must be re-certified to verify that it continues to fulfill all applicable standards.
+Condominium developments that are still in the construction phase will be ineligible. - The condominium project must be recertified every three years to verify that it fulfills all applicable standards.

-- FHA can cover up to half of the units in communities with at least 10 units.
+- FHA can cover up to half of the units in communities with at least ten units.

-- For communities with less than 10 units, the FHA will only cover loans for two units.
+- For communities with fewer than ten units, the FHA will only cover loans for two teams.

-- Hazard, flood, liability, and other insurance needed by state law and HUD must be carried on the property and units.
+- Hazard, flood, liability, and other insurance needed by state law and HUD must be carried on the property and departments.

-- No more than 10% of the total units can be owned by one investor
+- One investor can own no more than 10% of the total units.

 - No more than 15% of units may be 60+ days behind on HOA dues.

-- The condo must be adequately insured and have a cash reserve equal to at least 10% of the HOA budget.
+- The condo must be adequately insured and have a cash reserve of 10% of the HOA budget.

 - The property must be finished in its entirety.